ousttrue/swigbullet/README.rst

 swigbullet
 ----------
-bullet wrapper by swing.
+bullet wrapper by swig.

 build on Windows
 ================

 0. requirement
 --------------
-on msys
+on msys shell

 ::